kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 {% endhighlight %}

-It relies on `cargo` to run `cargo build --verbose` and `cargo test --verbose` during the implict "script" phase of the build.
+It relies on `cargo` to run `cargo build --verbose` and `cargo test --verbose` during the implicit "script" phase of the build.
 With just a few slight modifications, we can have format checking be a part of this process.